 Shelly Gardner is a native of Sioux Falls.
 She received both her B.S. in Business Administration and MBA from the University of South Dakota.
 Her career began as a banker with Norwest Bank in Sioux Falls.
 During her career at Norwest, Shelly was an operations officer, a manager of two successful branch facilities and a vice president in commercial real estate.
 The life experiences encompassed in her 20-year career add to the course material that she conveys to students in the classroom.

 Augustana has named Dr. Anissa Goehring as its inaugural Director of the Master of Business Administration (MBA) degree program.
 Goehring has graduate degrees in project management, leadership, business administration and education.
 In addition, she is nearly complete in earning her Doctorate in Education, specializing in leadership in higher education.

 Jason Harris, an Augustana alumnus, received his J.D. from the University of South Dakota School of Law, where he was active on the Moot Court Board.
 His courses include "Business Law," "Human Resource Management" and "Negotiations."
 Prior to coming to Augustana, he practiced law in both the public and private sector with focus on representing small business entities, municipalities and lobbying.
 He has argued several cases before the South Dakota Supreme Court.

-Laura Hybertson joined the Augustana faculty in 2010.
-Professor Hybertson earned both her undergraduate (BBA- accounting) and her Masters (professional accountancy) from the University of South Dakota.
+Laura Hybertson, CPA, joined the Augustana faculty in 2010.
+Professor Hybertson earned both her undergraduate (BBA-accounting) and her master's (professional accountancy) degrees from the University of South Dakota.
 A South Dakota native, Laura brings several years of experience as a senior tax associate to the classroom.
 Her further professional practice included audits of employee retirement plans and nonprofits.